harini-sridhar/custome-segments/README.md

 - `customers.csv`: The project dataset which is loaded in the notebook.
 - `visuals.py`: This Python script contains supplementary visualizations for the project and was provided by Udacity.

-This project was a part of the Udacity nanodegree program.